albaintor/integration-lgtv/README.md

 pip3 install -r requirements.txt
 ```

-For running a separate integration driver on your network for Remote Two, the configuration in file
+For running a separate integration driver on your network for Remote Two/3, the configuration in file
 [driver.json](driver.json) needs to be changed:

-- Set `driver_id` to a unique value, `uc_lg_driver` is already used for the embedded driver in the firmware.
+- Set `driver_id` to a unique value, `lgwebos_driver` is already used for the embedded driver in the firmware.
 - Change `name` to easily identify the driver for discovery & setup with Remote Two or the web-configurator.
 - Optionally add a `"port": 8090` field for the WebSocket server listening port.
     - Default port: `9090`